rdi-berkeley/zkp-web3-hackathon/_tracks/benchmarking_track.md

 <div style="text-align: justify">
     <p>There is a large and ever-increasing number of SNARK implementations.
 Although the theoretical complexity of the underlying proof systems is well understood, the concrete costs rely on a number of factors such as the efficiency of the field and curve implementations, the underlying proof techniques, and the computation model and its compatibility with the specific application.
-To elicit the concrete performance differences in different proof systems, it is important to separately benchmark the following:</p>
+To elicit the concrete performance differences in different proof systems, we break the hackathon tasks into different categories to benchmark separately.
+We provide a high-level description in the following, you can find a detailed description <a href="https://drive.google.com/file/d/1Igm47dFXSOFAC_wldfUG4Y9OiITqlbQu/view?usp=share_link">here</a>.</p>

     <h2>Category 1: Mathematical Operations</h2>
     <p>All popular SNARKs operate over prime fields, which are basically integers modulo p, i.e., F<sub>p</sub>.
 While some SNARKs are associated with a single field F<sub>p</sub>, there are many SNARKs that rely on elliptic curve groups for security.
 For such SNARKs, the scalar field of the elliptic curve is F<sub>p</sub>, and the base field is a different field F<sub>q</sub>.
 Thus, the aim is to benchmark the field F<sub>p</sub>, along with the field F<sub>q</sub> and the elliptic curve group (if applicable).</p>